-(a) All parties that wish to propose a protective order must, after receiving the Court's permission in accordance with Rule 2(b), supra, submit a proposed protective order that conforms as closely as possible with the Court's Model Protective Order, which is available on the Judge's website.

-(b) Unless the Protective Order approved in a case provides otherwise, parties must request the Court's permission, in accordance with Rule 2(b), supra, to file documents under seal.
+- (a) All parties that wish to propose a protective order must, after receiving the Court's permission in accordance with Rule 2(b), supra, submit a proposed protective order that conforms as closely as possible with the Court's Model Protective Order, which is available on the Judge's website.
+If the parties alter the Court's Model Protective Order in any way other than conforming the caption and signatures, they must provide a redline indicating all such modifications by email to Chambers. - (b) Unless the Protective Order approved in a case provides otherwise, parties must request the Court's permission, in accordance with Rule 2(b), supra, to file documents under seal.
 The Court's Model Protective Order does not provide such permission.
-After receiving the Court's permission, parties must file a short proposed order that permits the filing of specific documents under seal and specifies that a redacted version of those sealed documents will be filed electronically.
 Parties are expected to provide the Court with notice at least three business days before the relevant filing deadline if they wish to file documents under seal.